-It’s national comic book day in the States on Mon 25th September.
-Time to celebrate the art form that never grows old.
+It’s national comic book day in the States in September and Cartoonists Day in May.
+Any excuse to celebrate the art form that never grows old.
 Time to visit your friendly neighborhood shrine to the colored cells and graphic genius of the world’s greatest comic book creators.

 Tates Comics, Lauderdale, Florida

 There’s a lot of love out there in comic land for this Florida home to all things comic and pop culture, just half an hour north of Miami.
 Within its 6,000 sq foot store you’ll find thousands of back issues and merchandise that’ll have you beaming like a big kid (vintage Star Wars gear especially) bargain bundle comics, newly released and recent titles, T-shirts, toys and coffee table books.
 From Transformers to Star Trek via cool Manga books and Japanese Animation videos and DVDS, Tate’s is just about our text-book idea of what a comic shop should be.

 If it’s good enough for John Waters it’s good enough for us.
 The celebrated film director lists this as his favorite shop in his hometown, and it’s not hard to see why.
 This freewheeling indie has shelves groaning with collectibles, staff that are super friendly and even a bar at the back (come on, what’s not to like?).
 In short, Atomic is the bomb when it comes to weird books and magazines, graphic novels, and pop culture kitsch.
 It’s a bit like your favorite John Waters’ film made flesh.
 Which is just fine by us.
 Oh, but turn your cell phone off.
 They don’t want any distractions from the beauty within!